digitalist-se/directus-helm-chart/charts/directus/README.md

 ## Healthchecks

-The probes makes http requests to `/server/health/`, doing that, you may get warnings in your pod logs for high threshold on mysql, cache or storage, you could override the default for treshold warnings , if you can't make the answer time improve for the services.
+The probes make HTTP requests to  `/server/health/`, which may trigger warnings in your pod logs for high thresholds on MySQL, cache, or storage.
+If you are unable to improve the answer time for these services, you can override the default threshold warnings.

 ```yaml
 extraEnvVars: